commando/commando/README.md

 Important Notes
 ---------------

 #### This is a very early alpha build of Commando.io.
-A few important pieces of the software have not been implemented.
-For security, do not expose Commando.io publicly! ####
+For security, do not expose Commando.io publicly!
+The following important features of the software have not been implemented: ####

 * Users and log-in. **Again, please do not expose Commando.io publicly**.
 Run it locally, and use web-server authentication for now.
 A fully featured users and log-in system is coming.
 * The ability to view execution history is not implemented.
 Execution history is written to *MongoDB*, but there is not an interface to view it yet.